pavel-perina/gpx_to_png/README.md

 - saves the image

 # Notes
-- few things are hardcoded in different places, sorry for that
+- few things are hardcoded at different places, sorry for that

 # Result (example)
 ![20120812.png](http://i.imgur.com/NU9OcGb.png)